ovn-org/ovn/Documentation/intro/install/general.rst

   OVN installed with packages like .rpm (e.g. via ``yum install`` or ``rpm -ivh``) and .deb (e.g. via ``apt-get install`` or ``dpkg -i``) use the above configure options.

+To build with DDlog support, add ``--with-ddlog=<path to ddlog>/lib`` to the ``configure`` command line.
+Building with DDLog adds a few minutes to the build because the Rust compiler is slow.
+To speed this up by about 2x, also add ``--enable-ddlog-fast-build``.
+This disables some Rust compiler optimizations, making a much slower ``ovn-northd-ddlog`` executable, so it should not be used for production builds or for profiling.

 By default, static libraries are built and linked against.
 If you want to use shared libraries instead::